Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 # Website Overview

 Welcome to an interactive Dressage Club site.
 This website is designed with Dressage enthusiasts in mind.
-Here users can find out when and where events are happening, enjoy a showcase of Dressage images through the gallery carousel and engage with the community through a user-friendly sign up form.
+Here users can find out when and where events are happening, enjoy a showcase of Dressage images through the gallery's carousel and engage with community through a user-friendly sign up page.
 The white theme with contrasting orange and black colour is a modern refrence to this typically old fashioned sport.
-The site also provides clarity and responsiveness.
+The site also provides clarity and responsiveness on multiple devices.

 ## UX

-My reasons for chosing a modern and clean deigsn was not only appeal to younger users but also thosee who are older.
-The style is minimal but effective and easy to use and was built with both users in mind.
+My reasons for chosing a modern and clean deigsn was to appeal to younger and older users, the sites style is minimal but effective with easy to use features / navigation because of this.

 ### Colour Scheme